YouTube building its video-transcoding chip: Report

-San Francisco, April 25 (IANS) Google has developed a custom chip, Argos, for YouTube to process videos much more efficiently.
+San Francisco: Google has developed a custom chip, Argos, for YouTube to process videos much more efficiently.

 Google's Jeff Calow said the Argos chip has brought "up to 20-33x improvements in computing efficiency compared to our previous optimised system, which was running software on traditional servers."